 The route of the race goes through farm land, farms, private forests and private estates.
 As such the countryside code must be followed at all times.
 You are responsible for the opening and closing of gates during the race.

-The entry fee is £185.
-You can either pay in full or pay just 50% (£92.50) now.
-The remaining 50% must be paid by the 1st September.
-We will email and text you to remind you 1 week before the 1st if you haven't already paid in full.
-If we don’t hear from you and you fail to pay the remaining 50% by the 1st September you will lose your entry to the race and will not be refunded.
+The totla entry fee is £185.
+You can either pay in full or pay just 33% non-refunable desposit (£61.67) now.
+The second 33% must be paid by the 1st March.
+The third 33% must be paid by the 1st October.
+We will email and text you to remind you 1 week before the 1st to remind you about payment.
+If we don’t hear from you and you fail to pay the any of the remaining fee by the required date you will lose your entry to the race and will not be refunded.

-After you have entered the race you can cancel at any point before the 1st September and we’ll refund your entry minus a £10 administration fee.
-You can transfer or defer your entry to the following year at any point before and including the 20th of October.
+After you have entered the race you can cancel at any point before the 1st September and we’ll refund your entry minus the first 33%.
+You can transfer or defer your entry to the following year at any point before and including the 1st of October.
+Entries must be paid in-full before they can be deferred.
 If you wish to transfer your entry it is up to you to find someone to transfer it to, we will not find someone for you.
 If you transfer your entry the above payment terms then apply to them.

 With moorland, woodland and country trails there is plenty here to get your heart and legs pumping after a summer rest.MORE ABOUT THIS EVENT